 Youth Service Projects

 Youth are invited to reach out in service to others in a variety of ways.
-They participate in monthly parish-wide projects such as Second Tuesday Grate Patrol and Loaves & Fishes.
-There are also special summer projects for youth: Serving our Neighbor (SON) engages middle schoolers in a week of service in our city; St. Columba’s Appalachia Project (SCAP) takes a group of high schoolers to West Virginia each June to rebuild and repair houses for those in need.
+They participate in monthly parish-wide projects such as Second Tuesday Grate Patrol.
+There is also a special summer project for youth, St. Columba’s Appalachia Project (SCAP) which takes a group of high schoolers to West Virginia each June to rebuild and repair houses for those in need.
 Click here for the Ministry directory for more information about these opportunities.

 More than anything, we hope to build a community of youth at St. Columba’s where everyone is welcomed and valued.
 This community provides an alternative to school communities where youth are too often divided into popular and unpopular, cool and uncool.
 Parents help build this community by hosting a number of fun, age-specific social events across the course of our program year.